From the first moment when getting the diagnosis of type 2 diabetes all can be overwhelming and daunting.

 According to evidence, our diet can affect all things above mentioned.
-You can consult a registered dietitian for advice and special eating plan that will be tailored according to your needs.
+You can consult a registered dietitian for advice and a special eating plan that will be tailored according to your needs.

 Avoid fruit juices and sugary drinks.
-They are responsible for the rise of blood glucose levels, in fact, they can put them high very quickly and also in the long term people can gain weight.
+They are responsible for the rise of blood glucose levels, in fact, they can put them high very quickly, and also in the long term, people can gain weight.

-Instead of the sugary and fruit drinks, we can drink diet soft drinks and water.
+Instead of sugary and fruit drinks, we can drink diet soft drinks and water.
 In our diet, we can include tea or coffee.
 Drink regular coffee, avoid those with cream.